mythril/nwcp/README.md

   - Difficulty manipulation and other common exploits
 - (Vault Dweller) Eventually plan to support Vault Dweller characters on the '/vault-dweller' Url path
 - (Courier) Eventually plan to support Courier characters on the '/courier' Url path
-- (Lone Wanderer) Eventually plan to support Courier characters on the '/lone-wanderer' Url path
+- (Lone Wanderer) Eventually plan to support Lone Wanderer characters on the '/lone-wanderer' Url path
 - Default path will have a game menu when there is a need for it
-- (Sole Survivor) I do not see any reason to ever support Sole Survivor
+- (Sole Survivor) I do not see any reason to ever support Sole Survivor characters
 - Linkable builds via hash-url serialization (limited by maximum URL length 2,083 chars)
 - Minimal Accounts
-- Cloud saves
+- Cloud saves?
 - Linkable builds via cloud saves
 - Event sourced data store will be the method of storage.
 (Journaled events style)